miltontom/usb-drive-buster/README.md

     ![nssm service editor](previews/nssm.png)

 ## Usage
 By default the service won't start automatically at startup.
-This can be changed by editing `Details > Startup type`.
-Refer the next section to manage your service.
+This can be changed by editing `Details > Startup type`

 ![service edit](previews/startup-type.png)